The Best Royal & Historical Dramas to Watch Right Now

 From the glory of The Crown to the unmissable hype surrounding Downton Abbey, there’s no denying us Brits love indulging in a right royal and historic drama…

-Whether it’s to gain insight into our country’s rich and compelling history, or simply because we love the escapism of watching a world where iPhones and Instagram ceased to exist, the historical drama appears to be having a moment.
+Whether it’s to gain insight into our country’s rich and compelling history, or because we love the escapism of watching a world where Instagram ceased to exist, the historical drama appears to be having a moment.
 Not sure where to start or what to binge?
 Here is our round up of the most royally appropriate ones to watch.

 The Best Royal & Historical Dramas to Watch Right Now